More on Life Insurance

-The death benefit can be paid out all at once or over the course of an individual’s lifetime
+Life insurance proceeds can be paid out all at once or over the course of your lifetime

-There are no restrictions on how the death benefit can be used, and it is up to the recipient’s discretion to decide what their financial needs are
+There are no restrictions on how you can spend the life insurance payout, and it is up your discretion to decide what your financial needs are

-When the life insurance policy’s beneficiary receives the death benefit, they should consult with a financial advisor to create a strategy to spend the death benefit effectively
+You should consult with a certified financial advisor to create a strategy to spend the death benefit effectively

-The death benefit of a life insurance policy is the sum that is paid out to the policy’s beneficiary when the policyholder dies.
-If the insured has dependents, the death benefit compensates for the income they are no longer able to provide and ensures their loved ones’ financial security.
+The death benefit of a life insurance policy is the sum that is paid out to the beneficiary when the policyholder dies.
+The death benefit compensates for the income or services they are no longer able to provide and ensures their loved ones’ financial security.

-The death benefit is generally not taxed, though there are a few exceptions when the payout is taxable.
-The life insurance carrier may tax the death benefit if the policy falls into one of the following categories:
+You’ll usually get this sum untaxed, though there are a few exceptions when the payout is taxable.
+The life insurance company may tax the death benefit if the policy falls into one of the following categories:

 The amount received from the life insurance death benefit depends on the face value of the life insurance policy.
 Life insurance coverage can range from a few thousand to millions of dollars.
 The coverage amount varies depending on the type of financial protection needed for the policyholder’s dependents or to pay off any outstanding debts.

-The life insurance death benefit can be paid out in two ways: a lump sum or in an annuity.
+Life insurance money is paid out in two ways: a lump sum or in an annuity.

-To receive the death benefit, the first thing you’ll have to do is submit a claim to the life insurance company.
-While each carrier has its own process for claim submissions, most allow for claims to be submitted online.
+To receive the life insurance death benefit, the first thing you’ll have to do is submit a claim to the life insurance company.
+While each life insurance company has its own process for claim submissions, most allow for claims to be submitted online.
 Filing a claim will require the deceased’s name, date of birth, policy number, and cause of death.

-You’ll likely also be asked to submit some supplemental documentation.
-The graph below shows the most common documents that carriers ask for:
+You may also be asked to submit some supplemental documentation.
+The graph below shows the most common documents that life insurance companies ask for:

 |Claim form||Also known as a claims packet.
 If you file online, the information you enter on the website should be equivalent to filling out a paper claim form.
 Depending on the carrier, you could also be sent a paper version of the claims form or be asked to download and print one out.
 The claim form will ask for information about you and the policyholder and will require your signature or e-signature if filing online.
 You’ll also use the claim form to state how you’d like the death benefit to be paid (as a lump sum or an annuity).|